collinzurfluh1/EWU_GIT_CTF_LEVELS/README.md

 # EWU GIT CTF

-Welcome to level 8!
+Welcome to level 9!

 ## Your Mission

-Checkout coolscript.py and see what you can find.
+Merge the branch mergehelper2 into this branch and fix the conflicts.

 ## How to select levels